spack/spack/lib/spack/docs/workflows.rst

 Spack can be the ideal tool to set up images for Docker (and Singularity).

-An example ``Dockerfile`` is given below, downloading the latest spack version.
+An example ``Dockerfile`` is given below, downloading the latest Spack version.

 The following functionality is prepared: